uk-gov-mirror/MetOffice.ProFSea-tool/README.md

 [![DOI](https://zenodo.org/badge/713453340.svg)](https://zenodo.org/doi/10.5281/zenodo.10255467)

 ## About
+🚧🚧 **Projections created using this branch are currently not fit for any use other than the development of this repository** 🚧🚧

 This is the experimental science branch of ProFSea, dedicated to extending the capabilities of the existing ProFSea-tool.
 These extensions have not yet been published or peer-reviewed.

 Ongoing developments include: